 He also wants to decrease child support, I don't want that since he never lend a hand, phinancially nor physically at all, he filed for visitation rights at the same day we had court for child support, hes unhappy since he has to pay,he just wants to hurt me by taking my kids,he is also not a...
 Read more »

 My son is abusive, aggressive, never helped in chores or made contribution or rent.
 He graduated college.
 I am a disabled elderly man, his abusive, bully, he scares me.
 I do not want him to come back into my home.
 I asked him for the house key, and he turned it to...
 Read more »

 If no DYFS has been involved or any legal issues what can I do?
 I have been devastated and trying to get my children back but their grandparent is limiting me to 2 days a week for only a few hours with them.
 Faithfully I have been going for 6 months now even with a 2 hours bus commute and I'd...
 Read more »

 Very much of the answer depends on the court order.
 I do think you have recourse, however, a lawyer will need more information about the case.
 If there is a court order, you need to show a substantial change of circumstances affecting the welfare of your children to modify the order.

 I just dropped a DM case against my husband (we've been separeted since march), my attorney recommend not to but i just wanted to avoid headache. she requested then a child support, my husband told her he is making 500 a week and agreed to pay 100 a week.
-He also had our son monday and tuesday, he...
+He also had our son monday and...
 Read more »

 The best way to pursue spousal support without getting divorced is through the FD-non-dissolution docket, There, you can request spousal support, as well as designate the case complex.
 A complex designation will allow you to request discovery, i.e., bank...Read more »